WillKoehrsen/Data-Analysis/stocker/readme.md

 ### Find significant changepoints and try to correlate with Google search trends

-`Stocker.changepoint_date_analysis(term=None)`
+`Stocker.changepoint_date_analysis(search=None)`

 Finds the most significant changepoints in the dataset from a prophet model using the past 3 years of data.
 The changepoints represent where the change in the rate of change of the data is the greatest in either the negative or positive direction.
-In other words, a changepoint is where the second derivative of the data is at a maximum (if that is confusing, just think of it where the data goes from increasing to decreasing or from increasing slowly to increase at a really fast rate).
-This method prints the 5 most significant changepoints by the change in the rate of change and plots them overlaid on top of the stock price data.
+In other words, a changepoint is where the second derivative of the data is at a maximum.
+This method prints the 5 most significant changepoints by the change in the rate of change and plots the 10 most significant overlaid on top of the stock price data.
 The changepoints only come from the first 80% of the training data.

 A special bonus feature of this method is a Google Search Trends analysis.
-The method retrieves the Google Search Frequency for the specified term and plots these on the same graph as the changepoints and the stock price data.
-If no term is specified, the term default to "ticker stock".
-You can use this to determine if the stock price is related to certain search terms or if the changepoints coincide with particular searches.
+If a search term is passed to the method, the method retrieves the Google Search Frequency for the specified term and plots on the same graph as the changepoints and the stock price data.
+It also displays related search queries and related rising search queires.
+If no term is specified then this capability is not used.
+You can use this to determine if the stock price is correlated to certain search terms or if the changepoints coincide with particular searches.

 ### Find the best changepoint prior scale graphically